 You can (and should) choose to use these as a guideline in evaluating any eLearning, whether a library, outsourced, or your own internal development.
 Internally, it’s not a case of having to take it all onboard immediately, but as a direction to move in.
 Externally, you could ask your providers whether and how they align to the principles.

 Overall, the goal is to meet real learning needs in the organization.
 And, of course, to meet those needs with the best balance between cost and benefit.
 One of the benefits should be having a real impact on business capability: learners need to be able to achieve the performance required.
-Then, of course, it’s about meeting it at a return-on-investment that justifies the cost.
+Then, of course, it’s about meeting it at a ROI that justifies the cost.

 And it’s not about just having a course.
 If it’s not leading to any new capabilities, it’s really not a solution.
-For anything beyond legal ‘CYA’, that is the ability to say that we’ve provided training whether or not it’s effective, it’s time to look for real capabilities.
+For anything beyond legal ‘CYA’, that is, the ability to say that we’ve provided training whether or not it’s effective, it’s time to look for real capabilities.

 The answer may come from supporting learners in self-learning, from a library (and evaluating the entire suite of offerings against needs and cost), from outsourcing, or from internal development.
 You need to understand your goals, options, and costs.
 Then you can make selections that offer the best solution.
 Curation trumps creation when possible, but only when the solution uses the least resources to achieve the necessary minimum level of performance.
 Yet that’s increasingly possible, and desirable.
 It’s time to do the due diligence.
 Your organization is depending on you for it.